ahmadsofian/ahmadsofian/README.md

 Fresh graduate Computer System and Network at Universiti Malaya, seeking to leverage my technical expertise in Cybersecurity and Network environment.
 I bring discipline, leadership, teamwork and strong work ethic to every projects.

 - 💼 Completed 6-month Digital Governance Internship at PETRONAS Chemicals Group Berhad (Jul 2024 - Jan 2025).
-- 📑Passionate in cybersecurity news and technologies.
+- 📑Passionate in cybersecurity and new technologies.
 ---

 ### 🚀Professional Experience